DCRZ/dcrz/crawl-ref/docs/crawl_manual.rst

 strong character.

-Hill Orcs (HO)
-  Hill Orcs are Orcs from the upper world who, jealous of the riches which their cousins (the Cave Orcs) possess below the ground, descend in search of plunder and adventure.

-  Hill Orcs are more robust than Humans.
-Their forte is brute-force fighting, and they are skilled at using most hand weapons (particularly axes, with which they are experts), though they are not particularly good at using missile weapons.
-Hill Orcs are passable users of most types of magic and are particularly skilled with Fire.

-  Many Orcs feel superior to all other species and beings, and they have formed a religion around that idea.
-Only Orcs can worship Beogh, the Orc god.
-They can join Beogh even without an altar whenever an orc priest is in sight.

 Minotaurs (Mi)
   The Minotaurs are yet another species of hybrids - Human bodies with bovine heads.
 They delve into the Dungeon because of their instinctive love of